meese-os/meeseOS-manual/src/guide/visuals/README.md

 # Visualization Customization Guide

-This guide will walk through the different ways of customizing OS.js.
+This guide will walk through the different ways of customizing MeeseOS.

 ## Index File